Adam-Chamberlain/8-Week-SQL-Challenge/Highlights.md

 This page showcases the problems within all eight case studies that were the most challenging to solve and required the most complex and creative SQL queries.
 I also explained my thought process in each query much more in-depth.

+I have chosen 1-2 of the hardest challenges from each case study.
+You can view my solutions to all of the challenges in the respective case study folders.

 # Table of Contents

 ### **[🍜 Case Study 1: Danny's Diner](https://github.com/Adam-Chamberlain/8-Week-SQL-Challenge/blob/main/Highlights.md#1--dannys-diner)**